shane-kercheval/misc-projects/attribution-window-effects/attribution-window-simulation.md

-who either A) more susceptible to psychological manipulation (e.g. mind hacks, high pressure sales tactics, buying things based on whether it's sunny or dark outside, etc.) and/or B) wanting to make an immediately decision and/or C) impulsive buyers.
-At the very least, it seems like the target segment of A/B tests is the subpopulation of the target market that takes less time to make decisions and/or has a more immediate need.
+who either A) more susceptible to psychological manipulation (e.g. mind hacks, high pressure sales tactics, buying things based on whether it's sunny or dark outside, etc.) and/or B) wanting to make an immediately decision and/or C) impulsive buyers, and/or etc..
 But, that's a direction I don't want to go right now.
-The caveat to this is that, there are of course experiments that you run where, for example, you've completely redesigned your product and that new experience does have a long-lasting impact on the customers' decision.
+Of course, there caveat to this is that there are experiments you run where, for example, you've completely redesigned your product and the new experience does have a long-lasting impact on the customers' decision.
 In those cases, the lift is high enough that any concerns we deal with here are probably going to disappear from the large lift.
 I assume that's not the case for most A/B tests.*

 +++*It’s worth noting that, for this example, the overall lift of the variant on the entire population is, indeed, only 3%.
 My point is not